breadthe/sd-buddy/README.md

 - <label><input type="checkbox" checked /> Links to the generated images (opens it in the associated program).</label>
 - <label><input type="checkbox" checked /> Click a previous run to reuse the prompt & all the generation parameters.</label>
 - <label><input type="checkbox" checked /> Each run contains generation parameters metadata.</label>
-- <label><input type="checkbox" checked /> **NEW** Gallery section which shows all the generated images in a simple grid.
+- <label><input type="checkbox" checked /> Gallery section which shows all the generated images in a simple grid.
 Has controls to filter by prompt fragment, sort by generated timestamp, and change thumbnail size.</label>
 - <label><input type="checkbox" checked /> Keyboard shortcuts for quitting the app, copy/paste, etc.</label>

 ## Download